 4 at-home tips for dealing with adult eczema

-It is estimated that eczema effects more than 31 million Americans, according to the National Eczema Association.
+It is estimated that eczema affects more than 31 million Americans, according to the National Eczema Association.
 For some, the condition fades after childhood, but for others, it can develop in adulthood or linger for a lifetime.

-Aside from over the counter and prescription topical creams and ointments, prescription pills, steroids, and now an injectable medication, there are some things you can do at home to help get rid of those itchy, irritated areas.
+Aside from over-the-counter and prescription topical creams and ointments, prescription pills, steroids, and now an injectable medication, there are some things you can do at home to help get rid of those itchy, irritated areas.